Green Bee LifeGreen Bee Life

 Looking to start a new holiday tradition?
 You'll love our Cannabis Yule Log!
 Streaming Christmas Day through New Year's Day.

 If the weather outside is frightening and you're looking for something delightful tune into our streaming CannaYule Log!
-The idea of a burning cannabis themed yule log started with Green Bee Life founder, Maria Calabrese who was inspired by her love of the holidays and her home's idyllic fireplace setting that has appeared on the Hallmark Channel.
+The idea of a burning cannabis-themed yule log started with Green Bee Life founder, Maria Calabrese who was inspired by her love of the holidays and her home's idyllic fireplace setting that has appeared on the Hallmark Channel.

 Have something to say?
 Let's talk on social!